Shadow dependent phenomenology framework for rotating black hole metric: Weak Deflection Angle and Shadow Radius in Generic Axisymmetric Spacetimes

 \subsection{Optical Geometry and the Gauss-Bonnet Theorem}

 For a generic stationary spacetime, light rays propagate along geodesics of a Finslerian optical manifold.
-We utilize the Randers-Finsler formulation $dt = \sqrt{\gamma_{ij} dx^i dx^j} + \beta_i dx^i$.
-On the equatorial plane, the spatial Riemannian metric $\gamma_{ij}$ and the gravitomagnetic 1-form $\beta_i$ are defined directly from the generic metric tensors.
-Using the methodology shown in Ref. \cite{Ishihara:2016vdc, Gao:2022cds} we derive the gaussian using curvature using the generic optical metric,
+We utilize the Randers-Finsler formulation $dt = \sqrt{\gamma_{ij} dx^i dx^j} + \beta_i dx^i$, where $\gamma_{ij}$ is the spatial Riemannian metric and $\beta_i$ is the gravitomagnetic one-form.
+On the equatorial plane, these quantities are defined directly from the generic metric tensors,